 Geneva has one of the most interesting histories of any city, anywhere.
 It includes the story of the only tsunami ever to occur in the landlocked city, when one came off Lake Geneva and razed Geneva in 563.

-Geneva had to wait until 443 to get its first shot as a capital city when, following the Germanic Wars, it served as the principal camp of the Kingdom of Burgundy.
+At the time, the city had existed for more than 500 years in one way or another, with both Romans and Helvetians using it as a base.
+In 443, following the Germanic Wars, it served as the principal camp of the Kingdom of Burgundy.
 However, its moment in the sun lasted less than a century when its ruler, King Godomar, was killed by the Franks in 534.

-By 563, a huge tsunami had wrecked and razed the city.
-It was thought to be caused by an extremely large landslide near the fortress of Tauredunum, to the east of Lake Geneva.
-The wave was said to have measured up to 16m (52ft), leaving a wake of destruction that swallowed up churches, houses and bridges, and killed many of Geneva’s inhabitants.
+Then the tsunami arrived, caused by an extremely large landslide near the fortress of Tauredunum, to the east of Lake Geneva.
+The wave was said to have measured up to 16m (52ft) in height, leaving a wake of destruction that swallowed up churches, houses and bridges, and killed many of Geneva’s inhabitants.

-The spirit of acceptance in Geneva, along with Switzerland’s much-vaunted neutrality, has meant that many international organisations have located their headquarters here.
-The Red Cross was founded in the city in 1864 and The League of Nations, predecessor of the United Nations, was established here in 1920.
+Their acceptance, coupled with Switzerland’s continuing neutrality, saw the city become a hub for aid agencies, among them the Red Cross, which was founded in the city in 1864.
+The League of Nations, predecessor of the United Nations, was established here in 1920.
 Although the UN moved to New York in 1945, Geneva is still home to its European office.

 • The wristwatch was invented in Geneva by Patek Philippe in 1868.